 The Recovery Bible Study is held on Thursday from 10:00-11:30 AM.
 This Bible Study follows the 12-Steps.

 Youth and Christian Education: Supporting and Nurturing Our Youth in Faith and Life

 This is our most important ministry.
 Our Sunday School meets during the 10:30 service on all Sundays other than the first Sunday of the month.

-Children in grades 3 through 5 can attend Sunday School.
+Children ages 3 through grade 5 can attend Sunday School.